NanoComp/meep/doc/docs/FAQ.md

 Still, there are times when, for whatever reason, you might not want this feature.
 For example, if your accuracy is limited by other issues, or if you want to skip the wait at the beginning of the simulation for it do to the averaging.
 In this case, you can disable the subpixel averaging by setting `Simulation.eps_averaging = False` (Python) or `(set! eps-averaging? false)` (Scheme).
 For more details, see [Python User Interface](Python_User_Interface.md).

 Even if you disable the subpixel averaging, however, when you output the dielectric function to a file and plot it, you may notice that there are some pixels with intermediate ε values, right at the boundary between two materials.
 This has a completely different source.
 Internally, Meep's simulation is performed on a [Yee grid](Yee_Lattice.md), in which every field component is stored on a slightly different grid which are offset from one another by half-pixels, and the ε values are also stored on this Yee grid.
 For output purposes, however, it is more user-friendly to output all fields etcetera on the same grid at the center of each pixel, so all quantities are interpolated onto this grid for output.
 Therefore, even though the internal ε values are indeed discontinuous when you disable subpixel averaging, the output file will still contain some "averaged" values at interfaces due to the interpolation from the Yee grid to the center-pixel grid.

+### Can subpixel averaging be applied to dispersive materials?

+Meep only does subpixel averaging of the *nondispersive* part of ε and μ.
+The dispersive part is not averaged at all.
+This means that any sharp interfaces between dispersive materials will dominate the error, and you will probably get only first-order convergence, the same as if you do no subpixel averaging at all.
+It is possible that the subpixel averaging may still improve the constant factor in the convergence if not the asymptotic convergence rate, if you also have a lot of interfaces between nondispersive materials or if the dispersion is small (i.e., if ε is close to ε<sub>&#8734;</sub> over your bandwidth).
+On the other hand, if the dispersion is large and most of your interfaces are between large-dispersion materials, then subpixel averaging may not help at all and you might as well turn it off (which may improve [stability](#why-are-the-fields-blowing-up-in-my-simulation)).
+Generally, the subpixel averaging will not degrade accuracy though it will affect performance.

 ### How do I set up an oblique planewave source?